UrbanCode/uDeployRestClient/README.md

 To compile the project locally, four additional jar files are required: CommonsUtil.jar, commons-web.jar, HttpComponents-Util.jar , and udclient.jar.
 Place these jars in uDeployRestClient project's 'lib' folder located in the root directory.
 These jars can be found within IBM UrbanCode Deploy's installation directory.

+### Java Docs
+'gradle createDocs'

+Generate new Java Docs with the above command.